 5. Configuring Firewall (FirewallD)

-The Default Ubuntu 20.04 server edition, does not have a firewall installed on it.
+The Default Debian server edition does not have a firewall installed on it.
 You can simply run the following command to install required packages from default repositories.

 sudo apt install firewalld -y

-On successful installation, firewalld service will to auto started and enabled on your system.
+On successful installation, firewall service will to auto started and enabled on your system.

-The default firewalld allows SSH to the remote users.
-But if the SSH port is changed, you can add a rules to allow SSH access on another port.
+The default firewall allows SSH to the remote users.
+But if the SSH port is changed, you can add a rule to allow SSH access on another port.

 sudo firewall-cmd --permanent --add-port=2232/tcp